mjeffries-pivotal/gcp-service-broker/examples/spring/awwvision/README.md

 1. Log in to your Cloud Foundry using the `cf login` command.

 1. From the main project directory, build an executable jar and push it to Cloud Foundry.
-This step will initially fail due to lack of credentials.
+We'll wait to start the app until we have the required GCP service created.
     ```
-    mvn package -DskipTests && cf push -p target/awwvision-spring-0.0.1-SNAPSHOT.jar awwvision
+    mvn clean package -DskipTests
+    cf push --no-start
     ```

 1. Create a Storage Bucket:
     ```
-	cf create-service google-storage standard awwvision-storage'
+	cf create-service google-storage standard awwvision-storage
     ```

 1. Bind the bucket to your app and give the service account storage object admin permissions: